skx/sysbox/README.md

 ## Tools

-The tools in this repository are currently those which are being ported from the [previous repository](https://github.com/skx/sysadmin-util).
+The tools in this repository are primarily those which are being ported from the [previous repository](https://github.com/skx/sysadmin-util).
 Full help is provided via:

     $ sysbox help